keboola/connection-docs/writers/database/snowflake/index.md

 ### Connect to Tableau
 It is possible to use the Snowflake writer to share data with [Tableau Desktop](https://www.tableau.com/products/desktop) or [Tableau Online](https://www.tableau.com/products/cloud-bi).
-This is usually more efficient and faster then loading data through [TDE files](https://www.tableau.com/about/blog/2014/7/understanding-tableau-data-extracts-part1) with the [TDE writer](/writers/bi-tools/tableau/).
+This is usually more efficient and faster than loading data through [TDE files](https://www.tableau.com/about/blog/2014/7/understanding-tableau-data-extracts-part1) with the [TDE writer](/writers/bi-tools/tableau/).

 To share data between your KBC project and Tableau, choose **Keboola Snowflake Database** when configuring the credentials.